frankdugan3/pyro/README.md

 ### Welcome Contributions

 - Improvements to default overrides (I am not a designer!)
-- A better logo and banner
+- A logo and banner
 - [Open issues on Github](https://github.com/frankdugan3/pyro/issues)
 - Things marked with `TODO:` in the codebase itself
 - Fixes to obvious bugs/flaws